dirkroorda/laf-fabric/docs/overview.rst

 #. gain experience with the tool by adding more example tasks
 #. improve the API, add extra primitives, especially for (ordered) node sets and edges
 #. merge the tool with the existing `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_,
-   preferably as a user-selectable implementation choice
+   preferably as a user-selectable implementation choice.
+#.
+Investigate whether NEO4J could serve as a tool to implement feature structures in
+   full generality.

 Rationale
 =========